-Step Screen When This Screen Appears Description and Action Required 1 None.
-Always Start Fusion Middleware Configuration Wizard: UNIX operating system cd ECM_ORACLE_HOME/common/bin ./config.sh [-log=log_file_name] Windows operating system cd ECM_ORACLE_HOME\common\bin config.cmd [-log=log_file_name] 2 Welcome Always Select Create a new WebLogic Domain.
+Table 4-1 Trocedure for Ore eating a New Domain Step Screen When This Screen Appears Description and Action Required 1 None.
+Always Start Fusion Middleware Configuration Wizard: ■ UNIX script: ECM_ORACLE_HOME/common/bin/config.sh [-log=log_file_name] ■ Windows script: ECM_ORACLE_HOME\common\bin\config.cmd [-log=log_file_name] 2 Welcome Always Select Create a new WebLogic Domain.
 Click Next to continue.
-3 Select Domain Source Always Note: To configure Oracle UCM, you need to select Oracle Universal Content Management - Content Server on the Select Domain Source screen.
-To configure Oracle Universal Records Management (Oracle URM), select Oracle Universal Records Management Server .
-Select Generate a domain configured automatically to support the following products and one or more of these products: Oracle Universal Records Management Server Oracle Information Rights Management Oracle Universal Content Management - Inbound Refinery Oracle Universal Content Management - Content Server Oracle Imaging and Process Management When you select Oracle Imaging and Process Management , you also need to select Oracle Universal Content Management - Content Server .
-Oracle I/PM automatically selects Oracle UCM RIDC .
-If you deselect this automatic selection, Oracle Imaging and Process Management will also be deselected.
+3 Select Domain Source Always Select Generate a domain configured automatically to support the following products , and then select one or more of these products: Oracle Universal Records Management Server Oracle Information Rights Management Oracle Universal Content Management - Inbound Refinery Oracle Universal Content Management - Content Server Oracle Imaging and Process Management When you select Oracle Imaging and Process Management , you also need to select Oracle Universal Content Management - Content Server .
 When you select any Oracle ECM application on the Select Domain Source screen, Oracle Enterprise Manager and Oracle JRF are automatically selected.
-If you deselect any of these items that are automatically selected, the Oracle ECM applications will also be deselected.
-Click Next to continue.
+If you deselect any of these items that are automatically selected, the Oracle ECM application will also be deselected.
+If you want a remote deployment of a Site Studio for External Applications web site, you can select Oracle Universal Content Management - SSXA Server to create an Oracle WebLogic Server domain with a Managed Server that has the files required to run the web site.
+To create a domain that includes Oracle Web Services Manager (Oracle WSM) Policy Manager, select Oracle WSM Policy Manager .